zdm65477730/EdiZon-SE/README.md

   </p>

-The following is the original readme the first two part is mostly unmodified except now you only see the save game functionality if you enter when no game is running and only the last game is display if there was a last game.
+The save management and editing part of the original is mostly unmodified except now you only see the save game functionality if you enter when no game is running and only the last game is display if there was a last game.
 To see all the games enter into "cheat" when no game is running and the next time EdiZon SE is launched all the game save will appear.

 # Original functionaliy present but not being develop upon: